Skip to main content

 Brian Villa

-Brian Villa is a second-year DrPH student.
+Brian Villa is a third-year DrPH student.
 He received his B.A. in South and Southeast Asian Studies, MPH in Health and Social Behavior, and MSW in Strengthening Organizations and Communities from UC Berkeley.
 He is currently the Research Projects Director for Professor Emily Ozer’s research lab and serves as a core member of the San Francisco Unified School District (SFUSD) and UC Berkeley Research-Practice Partnership.
 One of the projects he supports explores the impact of youth-led participatory action research (YPAR) on school decision-making processes.
 Prior to graduate school, he taught Ethnic Studies at a High School in San Francisco through the Pin@y Educational Partnerships.
 He also worked as the Community Health Program Manager at the RYSE Youth Center in Richmond, CA. Brian enters the DrPH program as a APHA/KP Community Health Scholarship recipient and is excited to continue his work on YPAR, adolescent mental health, racial justice, health equity, and healing-centered liberatory approaches.
 He enjoys cooking, playing sports, and writing music.

 Brian Wylie